Drew-Killeen/Dewey-Hafta-Academy/README.md

 1. Complete grading system
 2. Streamline error/success messages
 3. Improve exam creation system to where it can accept different formats (i.e. images, time limits, multiple attempts, etc.)
-4. Update user approval system to allow users to login to the site without approval, but not to enroll in courses.
+4. Update user approval system to allow users to login to the site without approval, but not to enroll in courses
 5. Add notifications
 6. Tweak minor CSS details to be more consistent across the site
 7. Implement administrator ability to send emails from the site